-Did you know it’s possible to eat foods that strengthen teeth from the inside?
+Did you know it’s possible to eat foods that will help strengthen teeth from the inside?
 Even though your tooth enamel is the most highly mineralized and hardest substance found in the human body, it doesn’t mean it’s impenetrable.
 The wrong foods and poor oral hygiene can leave your tooth enamel at risk.
 To keep teeth healthy and strong, it’s important to make sure you’re eating foods that will aid in the growth, development, and strength of your teeth.
 Here’s a look at some foods to add to your diet that will keep teeth strong and healthy the natural way.

 Leafy, Dark Green Veggies

 Those leafy, dark green veggies, such as bok choy, spinach, broccoli, and kale, are packed with vitamin K, which aids in bone formation, as well as calcium.
 Spinach is also very high in antioxidants, vitamin C, vitamin A, calcium, phosphorus, and magnesium, which are all helpful for stronger teeth.
 Toss spinach and kale into salads or add to sandwiches.
 Steam broccoli and serve as a side dish or chow it down raw for a nice, crunchy snack.

 Consuming dairy products, such as cheese, milk, kefir, and yogurt can help strengthen teeth since dairy contains phosphorus and calcium.
 These minerals not only help strengthen your enamel, but they’ll also aid in remineralization as well.
 Eating dairy products promotes saliva secretion, too, and this can help protect teeth from bacteria and keep the pH level of the mouth balanced.
 If you happen to be lactose intolerant, consider enriched soy milk, which usually has added calcium to provide similar benefits.

 Foods with Vitamin D